 Thus, it is imperative that ALL mental health providers understand mental health concerns that commonly affect older adults.
 This workshop will highlight and dispel myths related to older adults and aging, discuss the importance of equity and inclusion for older adults in mental health care the impact of ageism on health and mental health care, review the most common mental health conditions in aging (e.g., depression, anxiety, insomnia, substance use disorders) and recommended treatments, illustrate typical versus a-typical changes in the brain with age, and provide evidence-based recommendations for promoting health and wellness among older adults.

-Participants will have their participation registered through Center for Mental Health & Aging.
-This program is available for six (6) continuing education (CE) credits after the following steps have been successfully completed:
+Participants will have their participation registered through the Center for Mental Health & Aging.
+To earn continuing education (CE) credits you must complete the following steps for on demand/pre-recorded courses::

 Certificates of completion will be emailed immediately following submission of electronic survey and also available for download in the course platform.
 It's that simple!

 Center for Mental Health & Aging is committed to accessibility and non-discrimination in continuing education activities and will conduct all activities in conformity with the American Psychological Association’s Ethical Principles for Psychologists.
 If participants have special needs, reasonable efforts will be made to accommodate them.
 Please contact [email protected] with questions, concerns or to request special accommodations.

 CMHA will respond to grievances in a reasonable, ethical, and timely manner.
 Grievances may be submitted by course participants in writing to [email protected].
 CMHA’s complete Grievance Procedure will be provided upon request.
 You may request Grievance Procedure by emailing [email protected].

 The following system requirements help to reduce tech problems: